janojanahan/numbers/README.md

 # numbers
-Conversionof numbers to words (British)
+Conversion of numbers to words (British)